oswaldo/hey/README.md

        someHostRange[1:12].some.domain
    ```

-3. Install Scala native compilation OS packages (tested with Ubuntu): `sudo apt install clang libgc-dev libunwind-dev`
-4. We could have an Ansible playbook in the future to install all dependencies but for now, besides the other packages, manual build/install is required for this one: <https://github.com/google/re2/wiki/Install>
+3. Install Scala native compilation OS dependencies.
+We could have an Ansible playbook in the future to install all dependencies but for now there are a couple of manual steps that might be needed (YMMV as development started on machines that already had -many- other dependencies installed, let me know if any message pops-up about missing dependencies besides the ones covered below)
+  1. This was needed on an Ubuntu 18.04: `sudo apt install clang libgc-dev libunwind-dev`
+  2. Manual build/install is required for this one: <https://github.com/google/re2/wiki/Install>.
+If you are on macOS (tested with Catalina) and have brew installed, just call `brew install re2`
 5. `sbt nativeLink`
 6. You can use the natively compiled `hey` tool by calling `target/scala-2.11/hey-out`